yihuai-gao/robot-message-queue/README.md

 ## Features

 - C++ multi-threading supports fully asynchronous data manipulation without taking up Python main thread
-- ZMQ as the communication backend, supports both tcp and ipc (inter-process communication), ~200 MB/s locally and ~20 MB/s over the network
+- Supports both **C++ shared memory** and tcp connection through ZMQ, achieving **~2 GB/s locally** and ~20 MB/s over the network.
-- No restriction to data type, as long as it can be serialized to bytes (`pickle.dumps()` for arbitrary data or `robotmq.utils.serialize()` for nested list/dict/tuple of numpy arrays)
+- No restriction to data type, as long as it can be serialized to bytes (`robotmq.utils.serialize()`, which is a wrapper for `pickle.dumps` that better manages numpy arrays accross different numpy versions)
-- TODO: for the same physical machine, implement shared memory for faster communication

 ## Use Cases